matplotlib/matplotlib/doc/api/api_changes.rst

 loop.
 Most GUI frameworks simple print the traceback to the screen and continue as there is not always a clear method of getting the exception back to the user.
-However PyQt5 now exits the process when it receives and un-handled python exception in the event loop.
+However PyQt5 now exits the process when it receives an un-handled python exception in the event loop.
 Thus, :meth:`~matplotlib.cbook.CallbackRegistry.process` now suppresses and prints tracebacks to stderr by default.